Object Stores Management with Cyberduck¶

 Create a container¶

-On your first login, you will need to create at least one container (folder) to put your content in.
+On your first login, you will need to create at least one container (folder) to store your content.

-Choose File > New Folder and specify a name.
-There is only "RegionOne" available on ScienceCloud.
+Choose File → New Folder and specify a name.
+Currently, only RegionOne is available on ScienceCloud.

 After the container has been created, you may start adding your content to the storage platform.

-- Download: start downloading right away.
-To change the landing folder or file name, choose Download To or Download As.
+- Download: starts downloading immediately.
+To change the destination folder or file name, choose Download To or Download As.

-- Synchronise: To keep a directory tree sync from SWIFT storage to your local host, choose Synchronize and specify the directory when you prompted for.
+- Synchronize: keeps a directory tree synchronized from Swift storage to your local host.
+Choose Synchronize and specify the directory when prompted.

-- Delete: you are able to delete an object by right-click on the object and Delete.
+- Delete: deletes an object.
+Right-click the object and choose Delete.

-In addition, bandwidth and number of concurrent connections can be limited using the toggle in the lower right of the transfer window.
+Additionally, you can limit bandwidth and the number of concurrent connections using the toggle in the lower-right corner of the transfer window.

-A private object stored in your container can be made publicly available for a limited time using a signed URL.
-This URL grant access to anyone to download the object, however, it also includes a date and time after which the URL will no longer work.
-Copy the signed URL by right-click on object and Copy URL.
+A private object stored in your container can be made publicly available for a limited time using a signed URL (temporary URLs).
+This URL grants access to anyone to download the object; however, it includes an expiration date and time, after which the URL will no longer work.